• Skip to main content

 While the underwriting of digestive diseases is complicated, coverage is available for most people with Crohn’s.

-After the postpone period, underwriting is based on the severity and treatment received.
+After the postpone period, the severity and treatment received will determine the underwriting outcome.

 Stable Symptoms and Time Since Last Flare-up